-Mr. Brummer received an award slightly above the 2023 STI Corporate Funding Level based on his leadership in:
+Mr. Brummer received an award at the 2024 STI Corporate Funding Level based on his leadership in:

-- Driving strong performance in our mortgage insurance business, including: using proprietary data and analytics to continue to capture an outsized share of the economic value available in the mortgage insurance market; and successfully growing our IIF by maintaining a meaningful share of the highly competitive mortgage insurance market and writing \$53 billion of high quality NIW, including a high mix of more profitable monthly premium products; - Improving operational efficiency and service levels across our mortgage insurance business by leveraging data, analytics and technology to drive process improvements and automation, increase productivity, and effectively manage expenses; - Executing three separate risk distribution, reinsurance transactions that collectively provide significant PMIERs capital relief and help mitigate risk in our mortgage insurance portfolio; and - Instituting enhancements in our mortgage risk analytics function to further drive strong credit performance in our insured portfolio and improving outcomes in our loss mitigation function, including: expanding use of property acquisition options available under our insurance policies to capitalize on the high levels of embedded equity in homes associated with mortgage insurance claims; executing various lender, underwriter and operational quality control processes to identify emerging risks and institute policy and process responses; and continuing to refine and leverage our customer and servicer segmentation frameworks to better inform our business decisions and improve the value of our engagement with lenders and servicers.
+- Driving strong performance in our mortgage insurance business, including: using proprietary data and analytics to continue to capture a meaningful share of the economic value in the markets we were targeting; and by writing \$52.0 billion of high quality NIW and successfully growing our primary IIF; - Leveraging pricing and customer engagement strategies to expand our mortgage insurance customer base, adding 68 new mortgage insurance customers that produced approximately \$1.4 billion in NIW in 2024; - Improving operational efficiency of our mortgage insurance business through analytics, process reengineering and automation while meeting or exceeding essentially all service-level targets across our mortgage insurance business; and - Instituting enhancements in our mortgage risk analytics function to further drive strong credit performance in our insured mortgage insurance portfolio and to improve outcomes in our loss mitigation function, including: (i) expanding the use of property acquisition options available under our master insurance policies to capitalize on the high levels of embedded equity in homes associated with mortgage insurance claims; (ii) executing various lender, underwriter and operational quality control processes to identify emerging risks and institute policy and process responses; and (iii) continuing to refine and leverage our customer and servicer segmentation frameworks to better inform our business decisions and to improve the value of our engagement with lenders and servicers.